-Baked in a hot oven, these chicken leg quarters emerge with wonderfully crispy skin and juicy meat.
+Baked in a hot oven, these chicken leg quarters emerge with wonderfully browned skin and juicy meat.
+It's an easy, hands-off recipe that practically cooks itself.

 Ingredients

-- Chicken leg quarters: These are bone-in and skin-on thigh and drumstick.
-I get them either at my local supermarket or at the butcher counter at Whole Foods.
+- Chicken leg quarters: I get them at my local supermarket or at Whole Foods.

-- To season: I use kosher salt, black pepper, garlic powder, paprika, and dried thyme.
+- To season: Kosher salt, black pepper, garlic powder, paprika, and ground thyme.
+Sometimes, I add a generous pinch of onion powder.

 Instructions

-Do check the chicken after the first 30 minutes.
-If the skin (or the spices) seem to be browning too much, loosely cover the top with foil and continue baking until cooked through.
+Check the chicken after the first 30 minutes.
+If the skin seems to be browning too much, loosely cover the top with foil and continue baking until cooked through, for 10-15 more minutes.

 Recipe FAQs

-Absolutely not!
-I use every inch of its fatty deliciousness.
-Many chicken recipes will instruct you to trim any excess skin from the thigh part.
+Please don't!
+Many chicken recipes instruct you to trim any excess skin from the thigh.
 Me?
 On the contrary.
 When I make this recipe, I leave every bit of delicious skin on.

-In fact, if I have space on the pan, I spread any excess skin out on the pan, and then it comes out super crispy and so, so good.
-Kind of like freshly baked homemade pork rinds, but even better.
+In fact, if I have space in the pan, I spread the excess skin out (as shown in the photo below), and then it comes out super crispy and so good - like chicken skin chips, similar to freshly baked homemade pork rinds, but even better.
+I do the same when making these crispy baked chicken thighs.

 Serving Suggestions